(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Parents and caregivers may wonder when to start teaching young kids about money.
 Although there is no “right” time, starting early makes the most sense!

-Even at two or three years of age, kids can start learning about money through your everyday family activities.
+Even at two or three years of age, children can start learning about money through their everyday family activities.

 Telling vs. Teaching

 Talking about money should become a regular part of your family’s routine.
 But there is a difference between talking about and teaching your kids about money and other relevant financial topics.

 As parents, grandparents, and caregivers you may be too busy to create simple money lessons and the materials to go with them.

 Or you may not be sure what’s appropriate for kids of different ages.
 Creating engaging lessons and money games is challenging.